Raila Odinga's Track Record - KDRTV

 Raila Odinga’s Track Record

-(KDRTV) – User generated content When Raila Odinga joined Kanu just as an Mp,he made sure that Kisumu and Mombasa became cities.
+(KDRTV) – When Raila Odinga merged with Kanu and formed New- Kanu with Moi, just as an Mp,he made sure that Kisumu and Mombasa became cities.
 When he was Roads and public Works minister,we saw several highways coming up ie,Western ,Eastern and southern bypasses done and this reduced traffic on Uhuru highway.

 Hosted Commissioners of the @NCIC_Kenya led by their Chair Rev. Dr. Samuel Kobia.
 We discussed aspects of the BBI process that are in line with their constitutional mandate including fostering national unity, equal opportunity for all, peaceful co-existence and related issues. pic.twitter.com/mxcPG0D67h